rbisdorff/Digraph3/docSphinx/tutorial.rst

    :width: 400 px
    :align: center

 Positive arcs are shown in green and negative in red.
-Indetermiate -zero-valued- links, like the reflexive diagonal ones or the link between node *6* and node *2*, are shown in gray.
+Indeterminate -zero-valued- links, like the reflexive diagonal ones or the link between node *6* and node *2*, are shown in gray.

 Complete, empty and indeterminate digraphs ..........................................